ChrisPenner/Firefly/README.md

 - `Data.Aeson.Value`: `application/json`
 - `Blaze.Html.Html`: `text/html`

-There are more in `Web.Curryer.Response`.
+There are more in `Web.Firefly.Response`.

 You can specify your status code using `(body, Status)` where body is any of the above types and Status is an Integer status code.